hasithaPerera2002/supply-guard/README.md

 ### How does package manager interception work?

-Run `supplyguard intercept enable`.
-Wrapper scripts are installed to `/usr/local/bin` for `npm`, `pip`, and `cargo`.
-Your shell config is updated so `/usr/local/bin` is first in PATH.
-When you run `npm install <pkg>`, the wrapper calls `supplyguard scan-package npm <pkg>` first; if threats are found, the install is blocked unless you confirm.
-Use `supplyguard intercept disable` to remove the wrappers.
+Run `supplyguard intercept enable` (or `sudo supplyguard intercept enable` if `/usr/local/bin` isn’t writable).
+Wrapper scripts are installed to `/usr/local/bin` for `npm`, `pip`, and `cargo`, and your shell config is updated so `/usr/local/bin` is first in PATH.

+When you run `npm install <pkg>`, the wrapper calls `supplyguard scan-package npm <pkg> [version]` first; if threats are found, the install is blocked unless you confirm.
+Use `supplyguard intercept disable` to remove the wrappers and the PATH modification.

 ## Contributing